-MS 409 focuses on development of the Army Officer.
-It is an academically challenging course were cadets will develop knowledge, skills, and abilities to plan, resource, and assess training at the small unit level.
+MS 409 focuses on the development of the Army Officer.
+It is an academically challenging course where cadets will develop knowledge, skills, and abilities to plan, resource, and assess training at the small unit level.
 Cadets will also learn about Army programs that support counseling subordinates and evaluating performance, values and ethics, career planning, and legal responsibilities.
 At the conclusion of this course, cadets will be familiar with how to plan, prepare, execute, and continuously assess the conduct of training at the company or field grade officer level.
-Corequisite(s): MS 419 for seeking/commissioning cadets, or LS 450 for non-commissioning cadets.
+Corequisite(s): MS 419 for seeking/commissioning cadets.
 Failure to take the appropriate lab will result in a grade of F in the ROTC course.